artainmo/ft_printf/README.md

 ## Retrospective note
 This project's structure is not clean.
 No subfolders are used.
 The [libft](https://github.com/artainmo/libft) is not used as a library.<br>
-It is not a great example of how to write a C program
+It is not a great example of how to write a C program unfortunately.